 Pergolas, Arbors and Trellises, Oh My!

 A pergola is an outdoor structure made of four-post columns with slats on top to block the sun’s rays.
 Typically, it covers a patio outdoor sitting area to give the owner a relaxing outdoor experience.
 Pergolas do not have a full roof but work with a dappled beam, rafter pattern, and vines and plants in some cases.
 To make it more beautiful, a landscape designer may cut the edges of the roof for some flare.
 Most importantly, having a pergola, commonly referred to as a patio cover, may offer some protection against elements if you attach it to your house.
 Furthermore, this would make the building process much easier because you do not necessarily have to construct the side adjacent to your house.
+If you want to see more pictures of pergola designs, please visit our Houzz page or Instagram account.

 An arbor is a simple two-post structure that you walk under and has a close resemblance to a pergola.
 Arbors typically feature an arched top, and in most cases have vines growing on them.
 The main difference between an arbor and a pergola is the size, which is not big enough to cover an entire patio area.
 In addition, the walls of an arbor look like side panels that are quite small, measuring at most two feet in width.
 It is a simple structure but does much with regard to the enhancement of your garden’s beauty, and framing a space that invites the visitor to walk through it to see what’s on the other side.